plan-systems/design-docs/README.md

 At any given time, each `pnode` in a community:
    - Merges newly appearing community channel entries from the storage layer into the community repo layer
    - Hosts connected Unity clients, serving client channel queries and decrypting content on the fly
-   - Serves as a public HTTP gateway for community content designated to be publicly served (e.g. a public-facing web page containing a p2p-served promo video)
+   - Serves as a public HTTP gateway for community content designated to be publicly served (e.g. a public-facing web page containing a peer-served promo video)

 The permissions and rules of merge conflict resolution are deterministic so that strong eventual consistency (SEC) is preserved.
 This means that although a given pnode's data state may not be equal to other community pnodes state (due to network constraints), each pnode is guaranteed to converge to a monotonic state.